Comparing Singlet Testing Schemes: Comparison of test efficiency

-so the most powerful test out of (i) and (ii) for detecting non-singlet states in a given scenario can be determined by comparing the values of $E[\hat{C}]$ and $E[\hat{O}]$ associated with testing typical states arising from that scenario.
+It is clear that so whether (i) or (ii) is better at detecting non-singlet states in a given scenario can be determined by comparing the values of $E[\hat{C}]$ and $E[\hat{O}]$ associated with testing typical states arising from that scenario.

-For large $n$, the asymptotics of each power function are described by the central limit theorem.
-If $\Phi$ is the cumulative distribution function of a standard normal distribution, then as $n\to\infty$
+For large $n$, the asymptotic power functions are described by the central limit theorem.
+If $\Phi$ is the cumulative distribution function of a $N(0,1)$ distribution, then as $n\to\infty$